Making Real Connections With Magic

 "Coming together is a beginning; staying together is progress; working together is success." - Henry Ford

-Every summer, Toronto, Ontario, Canada is home to Buskerfest, the largest street performers' festival on the planet.
-Yonge Street, the longest and most vibrant street in the world (according to many Torontonians, at the very least!), acts as a stage for this huge fiesta.
+Every summer, Toronto, Ontario, Canada, is home to Buskerfest, the largest street performers' festival on the planet.
+Yonge Street, the longest and most vibrant street globally (according to many Torontonians, at the very least!), acts as a stage for this huge fiesta.
 As the name implies, talented street acts flock from around the globe so that they might share their gift with enthusiastic audiences.

-This year, my wife, our close friends from Sorcerers Safari Magic Camp and I traveled downtown and experienced first hand this frenetic chaos of live performances.
-Jugglers, face painters, musicians, acrobats, magicians and more filled the landscape, all trying to perform their best feats so that audiences might put some money in their hats.
+This year, my wife, our close friends from Sorcerers Safari Magic Camp, and I traveled downtown and experienced this frenetic chaos of live performances firsthand.
+Jugglers, face painters, musicians, acrobats, magicians, and more filled the landscape, all trying to perform their best feats so that audiences might put some money in their hats.
 It's a sight to behold.

-On the afternoon we went, we were lucky enough to catch four different magicians performing on the pitch.
-While all of them were noteworthy in some fashion, one performance stood out the most for me.
-I've never seen anything like it before and it's one of those instances where it makes you reflect on your own life.
+We were lucky enough to catch four different magicians performing on the pitch on the afternoon we went.
+While all of them were noteworthy in some fashion, one performance stood out the most.
+I've never seen anything like it before, and it's one of those instances where it makes you reflect on your own life.

-Magic Man Andrew Eland, a wonderful comedian and sleight-of-hand artist by way of South Africa, is that act.
-He's got an amazing knack (one of the best) for insanely difficult sleight of hand.
-Multiply that by the fact he's an excellent performer (and super funny), and you'll start to understand why he's considered a true legend among the underground.
+Magic Man Andrew Eland, an outstanding comedian and sleight-of-hand artist from South Africa, is that act.
+He's got a fantastic knack (one of the best) for insanely tricky sleight of hand.
+Unquestionably, he's an excellent performer (and super funny), and you'll start to understand why he's considered a true legend among the underground.

-During his performance we saw that day, something terrible happened.
-Not bad like finding the wrong card, but honestly terrible and gut wrenching in the kind of way that sends shivers down your spine.
+During his performance that day, something terrible happened.
+Not bad like finding the wrong card, but honestly terrible and gut-wrenching in the kind of way that sends shivers down your spine.
 As a performer, I never want to face this.
 Ever.
 Right there, I watched it happen to Andrew.

-About ten minutes into Eland's set, directly after producing the third of his four aces mid trick, a woman stepped forward, immediately stopping him mid sentence.
-With a genuine tremble in her voice, she cried out that her child has just gone missing.
-Apparently, he was watching Eland's show, but now the youngster was gone.
+About ten minutes into Eland's set, directly after producing the third of his four aces mid-trick, a woman stepped forward, immediately stopping him mid-sentence.
+With a genuine tremble in her voice, she cried out that her child had just gone missing.
+He was watching Eland's show, but now the youngster was gone.

-Eland instantly transformed from a wonderful street performer into the leader of a semi organized search party that was on a mission to find this woman's lost child.
-It was like he was some sort of pied piper, and the audience his loyal followers.
-I was in awe of how well he handled this frightening situation.
-He took that captivated audience, redirected their attention in a way that simply wouldn't occur to most people and got them looking for that child instantly, without the delay of waiting for a response to a phone call for the police.
-On his command, each of us turned in a direction and started calling out little Billy's name.
+Eland instantly transformed from an exciting street performer into a semi-organized search party leader on a mission to find this woman's lost child.
+It was like he was some pied piper, and the audience his loyal followers.
+I was in awe of how well Eland handled this frightening situation.
+He took that captivated audience, redirected their attention in a way that wouldn't occur to most people, and got them looking for that child instantly.
+At his command, each of us turned in a direction and started calling out little Billy's name.
 The group of us were combing the street together, looking for this boy.

 I'll spare you the seven tense minutes of searching.
-Luckily, Eland found Billy, with the help of dozens and dozens of audience members.
-The young man was down south about two hundred yards, watching another street act, completely unaware his absence triggered a block wide manhunt.
-Needless to say, his mother was exceptionally grateful, hugging her boy in an emotional heap.
+Luckily, Eland found Billy with the help of dozens and dozens of audience members.
+The young man was down south about two hundred yards, watching another street act, completely unaware his absence triggered a block-wide search.
+As you can imagine, his mother was exceptionally grateful, hugging her boy in an emotional heap.

 I would be romanticizing to end this story by telling you that everyone came back to watch Eland finish his set.
-It would also please me to tell you that his hat was filled to the brim with cash as a result of his genuinely wonderful deed.
+It would also please me to tell you that his hat was filled to the brim with cash due to his genuinely wonderful deed.
 Regrettably, neither happened.
 Once the boy was found, the audience dispersed and moved on to other performances.
 Eland never got a chance to produce his last ace.